Q: What is a Dedicated Host?

 Q: Is there a limit that governs how many hosts I can allocate to my account?

 Yes.
-For more information, visit documentation on AWS Service Limits.
+For more information, visit documentation on Amazon Web Services Service Limits.

 Q. Should I Consider a Dedicated Host Reservation a Capital or Operational Expense?